awsdocs/amazon-rds-user-guide/doc_source/Oracle.Resources.RCU.md

 ## Troubleshooting RCU<a name="Oracle.Resources.RCU.KnownIssues"></a>

 The following are some known issues for working with RCU, with some troubleshooting suggestions:
 + Oracle Managed Files \(OMF\) — Amazon RDS uses OMF data files to simplify storage management\.
 You can customize tablespace attributes, such as size and extent management\.
 However, specifying a data file name when you run RCU causes tablespace code to fail with `ORA-20900`\.
-The RCU can be used with OMF in the following ways:
+You can use RCU with OMF in the following ways:
   + In RCU 12\.2\.1\.0 and later, use the `-honorOMF` command\-line parameter\.
   + In RCU 12\.1\.0\.3 and later, use multiple steps and edit the generated script\.
 For more information, see [Running RCU using the command line in multiple steps](#Oracle.Resources.RCU.SilentMulti)\.
-+ SYSDBA — Because Amazon RDS is a managed service, you don't have full SYSDBA access to your Oracle DB instance\.
++ SYSDBA — Because Amazon RDS is a managed service, you don't have full `SYSDBA` access to your RDS for Oracle instance\.
 However, RCU 12c supports users with lower privileges\.
 In most cases, the master user privilege is sufficient to create repositories\.
-In some cases, the RCU might fail with `ORA-01031` when attempting to grant SYS object privileges\.
-You can retry and run the RDSADMIN\_UTIL\.GRANT\_SYS\_OBJECT\(\) stored procedure, or contact AWS Support\.
+In some cases, the RCU might fail with `ORA-01031` when attempting to grant `SYS` object privileges\.
+You can retry and run the `RDSADMIN_UTIL.GRANT_SYS_OBJECT` stored procedure, or contact AWS Support\.
 + Dropping Enterprise Scheduler Service — When you use the RCU to drop an Enterprise Scheduler Service repository, the RCU might fail with `Error: Component drop check failed`\.